Chișinău

 Following the Russian October Revolution, Bessarabia declared independence from the crumbling empire, as the Moldavian Democratic Republic, before joining the Kingdom of Romania.
 As of 1919, Chișinău, with an estimated population of 133,000,[16] became the second largest city in Romania.

-Between 1918 and 1940, the center of the city undertook large renovation work.
-Romania granted important subsidies to its province and initiated large scale investment programs in the infrastructure of the main cities in Bessarabia, expanded the railroad infrastructure and started an extensive program to eradicate illiteracy.
+Between 1918 and 1940, the city center undertook large renovation work.
+Romania granted important subsidies to its provinces and initiated large-scale investment programs in the infrastructure of the main cities in Bessarabia, expanded the railroad infrastructure, and launched an extensive program to eradicate illiteracy.

 World War II